tjm165/algorithms/core-concepts/union-find.md

   * https://www.geeksforgeeks.org/union-find-algorithm-union-rank-find-optimized-path-compression/?ref=rp
 * Space complexity: O(node)
   * We keep one array that contains one element for each node in the graph of n nodes.
+  *

+# Other Operations
+* Size: Must initialize a count and count down on each union